-Problem: Your plants will start drooping and usually the droopy leaves will feel firm and appear curled down (the whole leaf will be curled, not just the tips, which is often a sign of nitrogen toxicity).
+Problem: After watering, your plants start drooping.
+Usually the droopy leaves will feel firm and appear curled down (the whole leaf will be curled, not just the tips, which is often a sign of nitrogen toxicity).
 With overwatered cannabis plants, you may also notice Chlorosis (Leaf Yellowing).

-Overwatering does not usually mean you've been "giving the plant too much water."
-It almost always means you've been "giving the plant water too often, or growing plants in a growing medium without enough drainage.
+Overwatering does not always mean you've been giving the plant too much water.
+It often means you've been giving the plant water too often, or growing plants in a growing medium without enough drainage.

-Plants use their roots to get oxygen which is dissolved in water or oxygen in their grow medium to provide a source of oxygen.
+Plants use their roots to get oxygen.
+Oxygen is dissolved in water, and there's also air pockets in their grow medium to provide a source of oxygen.
 When you water your plants too often, its roots are sitting in stagnant water which no longer has any oxygen left.
 The reason your plants droop is because basically their roots are starving for oxygen.